ReggieNora/awesomeRepo/IncidentZen.md

 https://github.com/github/zendesk/blob/master/canned-replies/Technical/incidents/excessive-resource-usage.md
 ```

 Next, press “Go” to generate the JSON data and then press the “Copy to Clipboard icon” to copy the JSON data.
+Next we move back to Zendesk...

+# Open Zendesk to start the bulk ticketing process!

+- Go to Zendesk and create a new ticket and fill out the following inputs in left drawer

+- Set Requester as `GitHub Staff` - githubstaff@noreply.github.com

+- Set Brand as `GitHub Developer Support`

+- Set Assignee as `Technical Support`

+- Set Form as `Technical Support`

+- Set Action as `Incident`

+- Set Category as the most relevant one

+- Set Type as `Problem`

+- Set Subject as something that Supportocats will use internally since the JSON data already includes a pre-populated subject

+- Add internal note with link to incident issue

+- Submit Ticket as `Open`

+  - Ticket must be created.
+Otherwise, GitHub sidecar won’t appear in Apps Drawer.

+- Paste JSON from Bulk Ticketer into an Internal Note
+Toggle the Apps draw and click Bulk Ticket Blast in the GitHub Sidecar app

+- Tickets for each owner will be created as Incident tickets and linked to the original Problem ticket

+- Submit the Problem ticket as `On-Hold` and Snooze for the desired time period

+- Once the incident is resolved, reply to all owners via the Problem ticket and submit as solved ensuring each additional incident ticket is also solved